 6 / 2 / 23

 Introducing Andrew Corso!
-Andrew is CFF's newest member, a project manager and research associate for the marine surveys and offshore wind project.
+Andrew is CFF's newest member, working as a Research Biologist.
+He is also a project manager for the marine surveys and offshore wind project.
 Andrew received his Ph.D. in Fisheries Science from the Virginia Institute of Marine Science in 2023.
 Andrew’s doctoral research was focused on the diversity and impacts of climate change on Antarctic fishes.
 During his Ph.D., he also created several outreach programs, completed a sub-concentration in Marine Policy with a focus on aquaculture law, and taught an undergraduate course on marine bioinspiration.
 Andrew is excited to contribute to the responsible development of offshore wind while preserving ecosystem health and promoting positive stakeholder relationships.